official-smart-tutor/official-smart-tutor.github.io/_portfolio/project1.md

   subtitle: Content heavy...
   thumbnail: assets/img/portfolio/01-thumbnail.jpg
 ---
-Our experienced tutors specialise in making complex biological concepts easy to understand by breaking them down into clear, manageable steps.
-We don’t just teach - we ensure students retain what they learn through highly effective revision techniques, including active recall and spaced repetition.
+Our experienced tutors specialise in simplifying complex biological concepts by breaking them down into clear, manageable steps.
+We focus on helping students retain information through effective revision techniques, such as active recall and spaced repetition.

-To help students excel in exams, we provide targeted exam practice, focusing on individual weak areas to maximise improvement.
-Our tutors guide students on how to structure their answers using precise keywords and mark scheme criteria that examiners look for — helping them secure every possible mark.
+To prepare students for exams, we offer targeted practice that addresses individual weak areas, ensuring maximum improvement.
+Our tutors teach students how to structure answers with the key terms and mark scheme criteria examiners look for, helping them secure the best marks.

-With our personalised approach, your child will gain the confidence, knowledge, and exam techniques needed to achieve top grades in GCSE Biology.
+With our personalised approach, your child will gain the confidence, knowledge, and exam strategies needed to excel in GCSE Biology.